jim-easterbrook/Photini/src/doc/other/installation.rst

 If more than one of them is installed you can choose which one Photini uses by editing its :ref:`configuration file <configuration-pyqt>`.

 [2] Photini needs the Python version of either QtWebEngine_ or QtWebKit_.
-One of these may already be included in your PyQt_ or PySide2_ installation.
 QtWebEngine is preferred, but is not available on all operating systems.
+QtWebEngine is included in PySide6_, and some PyQt_ or PySide2_ installations also include QtWebEngine or QtWebKit.
+Try running Photini before installing either as an extra package.
 If you have both you can choose which one Photini uses by editing its :ref:`configuration file <configuration-pyqt>`.

 [3] `python-exiv2`_ is a new interface to the Exiv2_ library, which Photini versions 2021.9.0 onwards can use.